President of the Philippines: During the term

-The line of presidential succession as specified by Article 7, Section 8 of the Constitution are the vice president, Senate president and the speaker of the House of Representatives.
-Contrary to popular belief, the Chief Justice of the Supreme Court of the Philippines is not in the line of succession.
+The line of presidential succession as specified by Article VII, Section 8 of the Constitution are the vice president, Senate president and the speaker of the House of Representatives.
+Contrary to popular belief, the Chief Justice of the Supreme Court of the Philippines is not in the line of succession, but historically, the 1899 Constitution assigned the President of the Supreme Court of Justice as acting President of the Republic should the latter office become vacant.
 If the offices of both the president and vice president are vacant at the same time, Congress shall within a specific period enact a law calling for a special election.
 However, if the presidential election is 18 months away, no special election shall be called.
 An acting president may temporarily assume the duties of president.

 The current presidential line of succession is:

 Impeachment

 Impeachment in the Philippines follows procedures similar to the United States.
 The House of Representatives, one of the houses of the bicameral Congress, has the exclusive power to initiate all cases of impeachment against the president, vice president, members of the Supreme Court, members of the constitutional commissions and the ombudsman.
 When a third of its membership has endorsed the impeachment articles, it is then transmitted to the Senate of the Philippines which tries and decide, as impeachment tribunal, the impeachment case.
 A main difference from U.S. proceedings however is that only a third of House members are required to approve the motion to impeach the president (as opposed to the majority required in the United States).
 In the Senate, selected members of the House of Representatives act as the prosecutors and the senators act as judges with the Senate president and chief justice of the Supreme Court jointly presiding over the proceedings.
 Like the United States, to convict the official in question requires that a minimum of two-thirds (i.e., 16 of 24 members) of the senate vote in favor of conviction.
 If an impeachment attempt is unsuccessful or the official is acquitted, no new cases can be filed against that impeachable official for at least one full year.

 The Constitution enumerates the culpable violation of the Constitution, treason, bribery, graft and corruption, other high crimes, and betrayal of public trust as grounds for the impeachment of the president.
 The same also applies for the vice president, the members of the Supreme Court, the members of the constitutional commissions, and the ombudsman.